-WWI alumni were part of the Oscar Award winning Animation, Cinematography & VFX teams for ‘The Jungle Book’ & ‘Life of Pi.’
+Academy-awards & alumni - WWI Alumni were part of the Oscar Award winning Animation & VFX team of ‘The Jungle Book’ and the Cinematography & VFX teams for ‘Life of Pi’.

 WWI has, on request from the Ministry of Human Resource Development – Government of India, designed the curriculum for the Media Studies elective for the CBSE board.
 WWI has prepared the curriculum, teaching methodology & teacher training for the same.